kyoheiu/feu/README.md

 ## Binary list

-feu reads `~/.config/feu/config.json` (JSON format) and lists all binaries in `paths`.
+feu reads $PATH and `~/.config/feu/config.json` (JSON format), and lists all binaries there.
 If the config file looks like this:

 ```
 {
-  "paths": ["/usr/bin", "/home/user/.cargo/bin"]
+  "paths": ["/home/kyohei/.cargo/bin/", "home/kyohei/.test/bin/"]
 }
 ```

-Then feu lists binaries in `/usr/bin` and `/home/user/.cargo/bin`.
-If the config file doesn't exist, only `/usr/bin` will be read.
+Then feu lists binaries in $PATH, `/home/kyohei/.cargo/bin` and `/home/kyohei/.test/bin`.
+If the config file doesn't exist, only $PATH will be read (and I think that's enough).

 _Currently, `~` is not allowed in the config file, so you have to write like `/home/user/...`._

 At the launch, feu sorts the binary list by the number of execution, so the top of the list should be the app you've called the most.
-The execution history will be automatically saved as `HashMap<(String, usize)>` in `~/.config/feu/.history` (which is also JSON format).
+The execution history will be automatically saved in `~/.config/feu/.history` (which is also JSON format).

 ```
 # ~/.config/feu/.history